Post

 Step 3, Mix the dry ingredients

-Sift the flour, cocoa powder, and salt together into a bowl.
+Sift the flour, cocoa powder, and salt together into a separate bowl.
 Sifting matters here.
 Cocoa clumps and you do not want pockets of dry powder in a gooey cake.
+Set this bowl aside.

 Step 4, Whisk eggs and sugar

-In a large mixing bowl, whisk the 2 eggs and 300g caster sugar together until pale and slightly thickened.
+In a large mixing bowl (your biggest one), whisk the 2 eggs and 300g caster sugar together until pale and slightly thickened.
 About 30 to 45 seconds on medium speed with an electric whisk (I am using a ProCook).
 The sugar should start to dissolve into the eggs and the mixture should look paler and a bit foamy.

 Why this step matters